waittim/waittim.github.io/_posts/2019-09-18-quantile-precision.md

 # Other Tests

-In this part, we will focus on the situations that when sample size become 400, 800 and 1600.
+In this part, we will focus on the situations that when sample size becomes 400, 800 and 1600.

 Now use a for loop to generate all of the data given different sample sizes.
 ```{r}